CTSRD-CHERI/cheribuild/README.md

 ## Building the compiler and QEMU

 In order to run CheriBSD you will first need to compile QEMU (`cheribuild.py qemu`).
-You will also need to build LLVM (this includes a compiler and linker suitable for CHERI) using `cheribuild.py llvm`.
+You will also need to build CHERI LLVM (this includes a compiler and linker suitable for CHERI) using `cheribuild.py llvm`.
-The compiler can generate CHERI code for MIPS (64-bit only) and RISCV (32 and 64-bit).
+The compiler can generate CHERI code for RISCV (32 and 64-bit).
 All binaries will by default be installed to `~/cheri/sdk/bin`.

+For Morello, build Morello LLVM using `cheribuild.py morello-llvm`.
+Binaries from this compiler will be installed to `~/cheri/morello-sdk/bin`

 ## Building and running CheriBSD

 To build CheriBSD run `cheribuild.py cheribsd-<architecture>`, with architecture being one of
 - `riscv64`: Kernel and userspace are RISC-V without CHERI support.
-- `riscv64-purecap`: Kernel is RISC-V with CHERI support (hybrid), and all userspace programs built as pure-capability CHERI binaries.
+- `riscv64-purecap`: Kernel is RISC-V with CHERI support (purecap), and all userspace programs built as pure-capability CHERI binaries.
-- `mips64`: Kernel and userspace are MIPS without CHERI support.
-- `mips64-purecap`: Kernel is MIPS with CHERI support (hybrid), and all userspace programs built as pure-capability CHERI binaries.
 - `aarch64`: Kernel and userspace are AArch64 without CHERI support.
-- `morello-purecap`: Kernel is AArch64 with CHERI (Morello) support (hybrid), and all userspace programs built as pure-capability CHERI binaries.
+- `morello-purecap`: Kernel is AArch64 with CHERI (Morello) support (purecap), and all userspace programs built as pure-capability CHERI binaries.
 - `amd64`: Kernel and userspace are 64-bit Intel x86.

 The following targets also exist but are disabled by default and discouraged (see [Supported architectures](#supported-architectures) for more details):
-- `riscv64-hybrid`: Kernel is RISC-V with CHERI support (hybrid), but most programs built as plain RISC-V.
+- `riscv64-hybrid`: Kernel is RISC-V with CHERI support (purecap), but most programs built as plain RISC-V.
-- `mips64-hybrid`: Kernel is MIPS with CHERI support (hybrid), but most programs built as plain RISC-V.
-- `morello-hybrid`: Kernel is AArch64 with CHERI (Morello) support (hybrid), but most programs built as plain AArch64.
+- `morello-hybrid`: Kernel is AArch64 with CHERI (Morello) support (purecap), but most programs built as plain AArch64.

 ### Disk image